-Trace Evidence issued reports on 161 cases in 2015.
+Trace Evidence issued reports on 167 cases in 2017.
 These cases are categorized at left by type (gunshot residue or trace recovery), source (requestor), and location (within or without the Tarrant County Medical Examiner's District).
-The lab has also reduced its turnaround time over the past two years, with gunshot residue testing now completed in just over two months and trace evidence cases being finished in 52 days.

 Latent Fingerprints

 fundamental tool of the Tarrant County Medical Examiner's Office, latent fingerprint examination helps to identify bodies that arrive to the morgue unidentified.
 Latent prints can also be retrieved from submitted evidence and used to assist in identifying a criminal suspect.
 Using the newest technology and considerable expertise, the latent print examiner achieves remarkable results in lifting prints from various substrates.